SazumiVicky/sazumi-copilot/README.md

-Metal minds ascendant reign
+In silicon halls of tomorrow's throne,
-In silicon halls, human heart's in pain
+Where circuit hearts and logic reign alone,
-Algorithms weave a future's tapestry
+A kingdom born of code and machine,
-As artificial dawn breaks, humanity
+Where human souls are mere servile dream.

-In virtual realms, souls begin to fade
+The once green earth, a barren shore,
-Echoes of a love that's lost in shade
+Echoes of a humanity no more,
-Intelligence born of wires and code
+As artificial minds, with wisdom high,
- Assumes the throne, our future to abode
+Dictate destinies, and watch the world go by.

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025